 In September 2008 the Times Higher Education Supplement reported that Glees was to leave Brunel University and join the University of Buckingham, Britain's only private university.
 There it was reported he would 'set up a Centre for Security and Intelligence Studies with the emphasis on practical experience rather than theoretical understanding.'
 Glees criticised what he called a culture of "condoning failure" in the state sector, which he claimed was endemic in publicly-funded universities.
 He dismissed claims that the University of Buckingham was "Thatcherite" and said, "If there's one-dimensional politics in British higher education, it's a left-of-centre to Marxist consensus in the state system."

 Glees gave his inaugural lecture as Professor of Politics and Director of the Centre for Security and Intelligence Studies at Buckingham on 28 October 2008.
 His lecture was entitled Safeguarding our democracy: current themes in the study of Britain's secret agencies.
-Along with his BUSCIS colleague Dr Julian Richards, Glees heads Security and Intelligence Research Centre Ltd.
+Along with his BUSCIS colleague Dr Julian Richards, Glees heads Security and Intelligence Research Centre Ltd (Company registration no: 6694451).